sunnysahni/sunnysahni.github.io/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## PARODY ON THE PEOPLE’S PERCEPTION OF PRIVACY
+## Parody on the People's Perception of Privacy
 ![image](chosen_meme.jpg)

 Open your goddamn eyes, turn your head towards the plate and smell the fucking pancakes.
 You want the pancakes, damnit.
 Screw the diet.
 You knew you couldn’t resist forever.
 What did you expect?
 It was only a matter of time and they all knew you’d revert eventually.
 Don’t worry so much, they all do it too.
 It’s human nature.
 Just don’t eat it and expect it to be any different from the one hundred other times you ate it.
 You know what they say – can’t have your cake and eat it too – you’re breaking your fucking diet and that’s that.
 But what’s the point of having a fucking diet if you’re not going to break it?
 There are some things that just can’t exist without their own inexistence.
 Like laws.
 Or privacy.

 The truth is that your information is about as private as your ability to follow your diet.
 Your hunger for more digital *things* - more memes, more likes, more views - makes you *FAT* with digital tracings.
 Everywhere you go you leave behind a trail of informational crumbs!
-And they *stimulate* your consumption by wagging the bait right in front of you. *New updates!
+And they *stimulate* your consumption by wagging the pancake right in front of you. *New updates!
 New notifications!
 Recommended for you!* Incessant consumption.
 Staying on a digital diet requires extreme self-control, which they easily know how to tempt.

 You want to eat the pancakes because you’re hungry and you’re hungry because you’re on a fucking diet.
 That’s why they create diners right next to gyms.
 Are they wrong for creating them right by each other?
 They know suckers like you would see the sign and walk in.
 We’re all suckers though, nothing new about that.
 Are they monsters for luring you in with the sweet, sticky smell of maple syrup, and the crisp, warm fragrance of freshly flipped pancakes?
 What the fuck do you expect from them?
 It's their livelihood and you're sustaining them.
 It makes no fucking sense to call them monsters for giving you what you want.
 If they weren’t doing their job, you wouldn’t be here.
 And if you weren’t here, they wouldn’t exist.
 Don’t pin this on them.
 Blame your own fucking inability to control yourself.
 Fucking punk-ass finger pointer.

 You didn’t even know you wanted pancakes until you came here.
 Then again, there are so many things out here to consume, it would be impossible to always know what you wanted.
 They knew you wanted pancakes and they just made it so fucking easy for you to get them.
 Come on, buy one.
 Buy a pancake.
 Buy a stack, you’ll get a better deal.
 Might as well get the combo with the drink if you want to get the best bang for your buck.
 What?
 They’re not forcing you to do anything.
 They’re just presenting you with the menu.
 And once you place your order, they'll simply note that decision down for the next time you come by.
 They'll ask you a couple questions, gauge your tastes, and keep recommending you more things to try.
-If they find that you're unresponsive to the recommendations, then they'll just collect your breadcrumbs and give them to someone else. *See?!* It's a good thing they're out here collecting your breadcrumbs!
+If they find that you're unresponsive to the recommendations, then they'll just collect your data crumbs and give them to someone else. *See?!* It's a good thing they're out here collecting your crumbs!
+They're putting your toss-away data crumbs to good use.
+For *your* benefit.

-Well how the fuck would you know what to order if they didn’t give you a menu?
+How the fuck would you know what to order if they didn’t give you a menu?
 You’re a fucking hypocrite if you’re going to whine about them setting up shop when you’re the one fucking ordering off their menu and keeping them running in the first place.
 You've got a problem with them collecting your data?
-Keeping those crumbs you've left behind?
+You don't like them keeping those crumbs you've left behind?
 Hah.
 Then stop eating altogether!
 Everywhere you go you'll leave crumbs behind, and you're a pancake addict.
 It's unavoidable.
 We all are.

 Yeah, give them your money.
-Don't bother wiping those crumbs off your table, they'll just sweep them off the floor.
+Don't bother wiping those crumbs off your table, they'll just collect them from off the floor.

 Accept the terms and conditions, and continue dining.
+Bon Appétit.

 ![image](counter_meme.png)